Altinity/clickhouse-backup/ReadMe.md

   endpoint: ""                 # GCS_ENDPOINT, use it for custom GCS endpoint/compatible storage.
 For example, when using custom endpoint via private service connect
   bucket: ""                   # GCS_BUCKET
   path: ""                     # GCS_PATH, `system.macros` values can be applied as {macro_name}
-  object_disk_path: ""         # GCS_OBJECT_DISK_PATH, path for backup of part from `s3` object disk (clickhouse support only gcs over s3 protocol), if disk present, then shall not be zero and shall not be prefixed by `path`
+  object_disk_path: ""         # GCS_OBJECT_DISK_PATH, path for backup of part from clickhouse object disks, if object disks present in clickhouse, then shall not be zero and shall not be prefixed by `path`
   compression_level: 1         # GCS_COMPRESSION_LEVEL
   compression_format: tar      # GCS_COMPRESSION_FORMAT, allowed values tar, lz4, bzip2, gzip, sz, xz, brortli, zstd, `none` for upload data part folders as is
   storage_class: STANDARD      # GCS_STORAGE_CLASS